tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/large-datasets-python.md

 ### See also: Dask Array
 [Dask Array](https://docs.dask.org/en/stable/array.html) implements a large subset of `NumPy` API, breaking up the large array into many small arrays.
 You can use `Dask` Array instead of `NumPy` if you are out of RAM or experiencing performance issues.

-You can see the list of functionality [here](https://docs.dask.org/en/stable/array-api.html).
+You can see the list of functionalities [here](https://docs.dask.org/en/stable/array-api.html).

 {{% summary %}}